The Stars are Aligning for Holders of Sierra Metals Inc. (SMTS)

 For the readers interested in the stock health of Sierra Metals Inc. (SMTS).
-It is currently valued at $0.25.
-When the transactions were called off in the previous session, Stock hit the highs of $0.25, after setting-off with the price of $0.20.
-Company’s stock value dipped to $0.20 during the trading on the day.
-When the trading was stopped its value was $0.20.Recently in News on October 25, 2022, Sierra Metals Reports Third Quarter 2022 Production Results and Announces Voluntary Delisting From NYSE American and BVL Exchanges.
-(All metal prices reported in USD).
+It is currently valued at $0.21.
+When the transactions were called off in the previous session, Stock hit the highs of $0.34, after setting-off with the price of $0.18.
+Company’s stock value dipped to $0.17 during the trading on the day.
+When the trading was stopped its value was $0.17.Recently in News on October 27, 2022, Sierra Metals’ Largest Shareholder and Compañia Minera Kolpa announce Letter of Intent for Sierra Metals Transaction and Financing.
+Compañia Minera Kolpa (“Kolpa”), a polymetallic mining company in Peru, today announced that it delivered of a letter of intent (“LOI”) to the board of directors of Sierra Metals Inc. (“Sierra”) (TSX: SMT) (NYSE American: SMTS) (BVL or Bolsa de Valores de Lima: SMT) outlining indicative terms for a strategic transaction with Sierra, and a concurrent financing aimed at solving Sierra’s current financial and operational challenges.
 You can read further details here

 Top 5 Cheap Stocks to Own Right Now